ChasangBhutia/CipherSchools/README.md

-# ReactIDE
+# CipherStudio

-**ReactIDE** is a browser-based React development environment that allows users to create, edit, and preview React components live in the browser.
+**CipherStudio** is a browser-based React development environment that allows users to create, edit, and preview React components live in the browser.
 It simulates a real IDE experience with live preview, file management, and project persistence.

 **Live url:** https://cipherstudio-omega.vercel.app/